davidde/notes/GIT.md

 Remove a file from both git and working directory,
 so it doesn't longer show up as an untracked file.

-* git status
-Lists all new or modified files to be committed.

 * git show cffd76070aaebf82e4b5eb330fe9a2df944c1b81
 Compare a specific commit to its parent commit.